mabel912/ETL-Project-Shop-Smarter/README.md

 * [Authors](#authors)
 * [Acknowledgments](#acknowledgments)

-# Team 5 ELT Project- Shop Smarter
+# Team 5 ETL Project- Shop Smarter

 Team 5 chose a project that would examine the prices of a set list of items and compare these items across various zip codes across the United States.
 We would like to find if there are differences in prices based on location and look into the impact of product reviews.
 We have randomly selected five zipcodes in five different states (Alaska, Virginia, California, Florida, and Texas).
-A random list of items will be used to compare among the desginated stores.
+A random list of items will be used to compare prices among the desginated stores.
+We pulled information to create a product table, a review table and a trending table.
+We will find the top 20 trending items for Walmart and search to see which, if any, of our randomly selected products are one of the top 20 trending products at Walmart.

 ### Purpose of the Analysis